INTRODUCTION

 Two-Handed Weapon

 Two-handed Weapons can be used to perform a "cleave" attack.
 For more information on Cleave, see the Professions chapter.
 Two hands are required to use a two-handed melee Weapon.
-You must keep both hands on a 2 handed Weapon in order to use it for cleaving.
-This is a safety requirement that Elders will watch closely.
-If you lose an arm you can still fight with a two-handed Weapon, but you will not be able to cleave and you must role play fatigue when playing this way.
+If you lose an arm you can still fight with a two-handed Weapon, but you will not be able to cleave, and you must role play fatigue when playing this way.

 Small Polearm